-I’ve put together a few ideas of what I believe are great starting points for anyone looking to improve his blogs speed.
+I’ve put together a few ideas of what I believe are great starting points for anyone looking to improve website speed.
 I’d also love to hear your own advice on this topic, and what has worked for you, and what hasn’t.

 1. Good Web Hosting